CongGroup/ASIACCS-16/README.md

-# ICDCS16_EXP
+# AsiaCCS_EXP BlindDB
-Experiment for ICDCS16
+Experiment for AsiaCCS

 ---
-This project is the experiment of our ICDCS16 paper.
+This project is the experiment of our AsiaCCS paper.
-The detail will be exposed after we submit the paper. asdfasdf
+The detail will be exposed after the acception of our paper.